 fish chobble chunky bread, cygnets devour.

 leg-to-leg whispers in sun-warm scents.

 The torpid timeless river, close to town.

-This is version four of a poem written in 212 and updated for my writers’ circle prompt Across the River and was also my Open Link Night post for dVerse with Joe Hesch pulling drafts and tipping bottles.
-Now, in its new version, it appears in the second edition of Girl’s Got Rhythm.
+This version of a poem written in 2012 was updated for my writers’ circle prompt Across the River and was also my Open Link Night post for dVerse with Joe Hesch pulling drafts and tipping bottles.
+Now, a version appears in the second edition of Girl’s Got Rhythm.